Hertizch/AdvancedSubstation/README.md

 # advanced-substation
-A Factorio mod that adds an advanced substation witch requires less space and supplies a larger area.
+A simple Factorio mod that adds an "advanced" substation, witch requires less space and supplies a larger area.

 # Changelog
 0.1.1: